 Category Archives: Concorde

 The Concorde way of latching on in breastfeeding was developed for tonguetied babies and their moms.
 It appears to be a usefull alternative hold with many other breastfeedingissues.
+There is a video about it which can be found here.

-Here are the most frequently asked questions:
+And these are the most frequently asked questions with an answer:

 At last: a manual for the Concorde-way of latching on.
 Made by a friend who designs lovely things with her colleague: www.watiets.nl